prameyraje/Bank-Good-Credit/README.md

 Note that demographics features are renamed as features and obscured in accordance with privacy policies.

-PROJECT GOAL:
+PROJECT GOAL :
 Build a model with the data provided
 1. Data exploration insights – what did you find and what decision did you take?
 2. Feature matrix - List of features selected with gain
 3. Model evaluation - Gini and rank ordering

-Data Set Fields:
+Data Set Fields :
 Host: 18.136.157.135
 Port: 3306
 Username : dm_team1